U.S. SEC approves NYSE request for new market volatility rules

 In a ruling released on Tuesday, the SEC said the NYSE could allow stocks to open for trading on particularly volatile days, even in the absence of clear price disclosure that is normally required before trading opens.

 The NYSE had asked for the new rules after disorderly trading on Aug.
-24, 2015, when there was a record intraday drop in the Dow Jones industrial average.
+24, 2015, when there was a record intraday drop in the Dow Jones industrial average .DJI.

 The rules themselves are somewhat technical.
 Unlike other exchanges, which are nearly fully automated, at the NYSE people on the trading floor open the stocks, a process the exchange says gives it greater stability because people can intervene in ways that trading algorithms cannot.